 After speaking with a high number of doltish moronic representatives I was finally transferred to the credit department.
-The credit departments response boils down to “oops, so sorry, this debit is our fault, but we will refund your money in 5 to 7 days”.
-It has always amazed my how they can withdraw funds overnight but it takes an act of congress to put the stolen money back.
+The credit departments response boils down to “Oops, so sorry, this debit is our fault, but we will refund your money in 5 to 7 days.”
+It has always amazed me how they can withdraw funds overnight but it takes an act of congress to put the stolen money back.

 It is now Wednesday and still the account sits empty of the $600+ so I being proactive decide to call them and check on the progress.
 The all new doltish representative tells me they are waiting on the collection of the cable boxes to even process the “Oops, so sorry, this debit is our fault, but we will refund your money in 5 to 7 days” deposit.

 When I exclaim, in a slightly panicked and pissed off state, you have your stupid boxes and remotes I am once again placed on hold.
 After what felt like 10 minutes, she came back with the comment of “Oh, here they are.
 We can process your refund now.”
 It is everything I can do to maintain my composure and not release a tirade of expletives and adjectives that would probably just make her ears bleed.